Twee

 Attribute Compulsion

 Knowing the name of an attribute represents a significant degree of vulnerability between characters; both a weakness and a strength.
 While the attributes of player characters are shared, those of NPCs must be discovered through play.
+(Clashing with an NPC Attribute will reveal it’s name)

 Bond Tokens